Corporate Governance and Internal Control System

 Succession Plan

-In addition to integrity, a critical quality demanded of the CEO, the plan defines seven important competencies, including foresight and insight.
-We believe that the degree to which each requirement is demonstrated will vary depending on the business environment (whether the Company is in a period of transition/transformation, or one of extension and expansion).
+The Nomination and Remuneration Committee, which is chaired by an independent outside director, deliberates on the succession plans for management talent and reports on those deliberations to the Board of Directors in order to secure transparency in the selection process of members of senior management, including the CEO.
+In addition to integrity, a critical quality demanded of the CEO, the Group’s succession plan defines seven important competencies, including foresight and insight.
+We believe that the level of each competency demonstrated will vary depending on the business environment (whether the Company is in a period of transition/transformation, or one of extension and expansion.
+In addition, to strengthen the human resource pipeline for senior management succession candidates, we are focusing on developing next-generation management as a priority measure of our human resource strategy.

 Foresight refers to the ability to foresee the future of the BIPROGY Group, promote a vision with great aspirations and make a commitment to the future.
 Insight refers to the ability to understand global trends and changes, identify developments in the Japanese economy, in other words societal swings, and perceive essential value in everything.
 Determination refers to the ability to decide on a direction with unwavering conviction despite unpredictable conditions and with an awareness of the risks involved.